Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Numerical Evaluation

 \subsection{Ablation Study: Impact of SLM Architecture and Alignment}

 The token throughput of CU-HLM is fundamentally influenced by how well the SLM's predictions align with those of the LLM.
 While CU-HLM significantly reduces uplink communication latency through uncertainty-aware skipping and compression, the LLM computation latency remains a dominant bottleneck, as shown in Table~\ref{table:latency_breakdown_smart}.
 To examine whether improved SLM behavior can further alleviate this issue, we evaluate two variations designed to enhance either the SLM architecture or its alignment with the LLM.
 For architectural improvement, we replace the default SLM with a larger 7B model.
 For alignment, we fine-tune the SLM using knowledge distillation (KD), where the LLM (Llama2-13B) provides soft targets in the form of output logits.
+We adopt Kullback–Leibler (KL) divergence as the distillation loss, with a distillation temperature $\tau = 1$ and a distillation ratio $\lambda = 0.1$.
+The student model is fine-tuned using LoRA ($r=12$, $\alpha=32$, dropout $0.1$), while keeping the teacher model frozen.

 Experiments under Rayleigh fading with 10\,dB SNR show that both strategies raise acceptance rates and reduce LLM invocation.
 KD yields a modest 2\% increase in acceptance, translating to a 7\% reduction in LLM latency without increasing SLM computation time.
 The larger SLM achieves a 16.5\% acceptance gain but incurs over 150\% higher SLM computation latency, offsetting part of the benefit.
 These results confirm that both architectural capacity and alignment quality contribute to acceptance rates, and thus token throughput, with distinct trade-offs.
 Among the two, KD provides a lightweight yet effective improvement, and may be further extended to training-time integration~\cite{peng2024pre} or applied alongside sparse transfer techniques~\cite{zaidi2025sparse}.
 We leave this direction as promising future work.